 1. Seek medical attention immediately

 Many people who have been injured because of someone else’s negligence underestimate the importance of seeking medical attention right away.
-It is critical that you go to the doctor as soon as possible after the accident.
-The longer you wait to get examined by a medical professional, the harder it will be to recover damages.
+It would be best if you went to the doctor as soon as possible after the accident.
+The longer you wait for an examination by a medical professional, the harder it will be to recover damages.

 2. Be honest with your doctor about everything